 As a case in point, in an evaluation of two different off-the-shelf tracking collars, we observed 13 cats under three different randomised conditions: while they where wearing one or the other tracker and while they were wearing nothing.
 Our findings show that cats scratched and shook their heads and bodies more when wearing the devices than when not wearing anything.
 The way in which they behaved during the observations also allowed us to find potential flaws in the design of the devices, and suggested implications as to which elements of the trackers could be re-designed to improve the wearability of these and other devices.

-In our approach animal wearers are the main stakeholders in the biotelemetry design process, as we regard such a wearer-centred perspective essential to effectively improve the wearability of animal-borne tags and reduce induced-device effects.
+In our approach animal wearers are the main stakeholders in the biotelemetry design process, as we regard such a wearer-centred perspective essential to effectively improve the wearability of animal-borne tags and reduce device-induced effects.

 For more information about the research underpinning the project, please refer to the related publications below: